Google Ads Conversion Tracking Using Google Tag Manager (2025 New Interface)

 After scanning the site, Google will present options to create a conversion action.
 It is best to set it up manually to have full control and understanding.
 Scroll down and click + Add a conversion action manually.
 This is where many marketers feel overwhelmed, but each setting has a clear purpose tied directly to business goals.

-• Goal and action optimization: This setting is how instructions are given to Google on what is most valued.
-As discussed in the previous section, Primary actions are used for bidding optimization, while Secondary actions are for observation only.
+• Goal and action optimisation: This setting is how instructions are given to Google on what is most valued.
+As discussed in the previous section, Primary actions are used for bidding optimisation, while Secondary actions are for observation only.
 For a core business goal like a contact form submission or a purchase (a macro-conversion), this should be set to Primary.

 • Value: This setting is critical for calculating return on investment (ROI).